AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 ### Registering a Client App
 To have persistent authentication for automation tasks, we will first need to register a client app (service user).
 The procedure for doing this is as follows:

-1. Navigate to the Globus [Developer Site](https://app.globus.org/settings/developers) - also accessible under "Settings" in the web app.
+1. Log in as yourself and navigate to the Globus [Developer Site](https://app.globus.org/settings/developers) - also accessible under "Settings" in the Globus web app.

 <img src="../resources/globus_developers_page.png" alt="Globus Developer site" width="1000"/>